🩺 Vitals

 3. The "Day 2" Reality Check

-- Architecture: Grafana is highly optimized and can run as a lightweight Native Binary or Docker container.
-It relies on an external database (Postgres/MySQL) for configuration and dashboard persistence.
+- Architecture: Grafana is highly optimized and can run as a lightweight native binary or a Docker container.
+It relies on an external relational database (Postgres/MySQL) strictly for configuration, users, and dashboard persistence, not for storing telemetry data.

 - Scalability: Designed for high-availability environments.
-Multiple Grafana instances can be run in a stateless cluster behind a load balancer to support thousands of concurrent users.
+Multiple Grafana instances can be run in a stateless cluster behind a load balancer to support thousands of concurrent users across a global engineering organization.

 4. Market Landscape

-- Datadog: The dominant SaaS observability platform; users migrate to Grafana to regain control over unpredictable ingestion costs.
+- Datadog: The dominant SaaS observability platform; enterprise users frequently migrate to the Grafana/Prometheus stack to regain control over highly unpredictable, volume-based data ingestion costs.

-- Splunk: The legacy giant in log analysis; Grafana (with Loki) is often chosen as the modern, high-performance successor for real-time visualization.
+- Splunk: The legacy giant in log analysis and SIEM.
+Grafana (when paired with its companion project, Loki) is often chosen as the modern, high-performance successor for real-time visualization.

-- SigNoz: A native OpenTelemetry alternative that unifies metrics, logs, and traces without the need for multiple backend databases.
+- SigNoz: A native OpenTelemetry alternative that unifies metrics, logs, and traces into a single platform without the need to manage multiple backend databases (like Prometheus + Loki + Tempo).

-- Uptime Kuma: A lightweight companion frequently used alongside Grafana for simplified external availability checks and status pages.
+- Uptime Kuma: A lightweight companion frequently used alongside Grafana for simplified external HTTP availability checks and public status pages.